 - Step 3 If the test set indicates no errors, no further testing is necessary on the loopback circuit.
 Clear the terminal loopback from the port: - a.
 Double-click the intermediate-node card with the terminal loopback. - b.
 Click the Maintenance > Loopback tabs. - c.
 Select None from the Loopback Type column for the port being tested. - d.
 Choose the appropriate state to place the port in service, out of service and disabled, out of service for maintenance, or automatically in service from the Admin State column for the port being tested. - e.
 Click Apply. - f.
-Click Yes in the confirmation dialog box. - Step 4 If the test set indicates errors, the problem might be a faulty card. - Step 5 Complete the "Test the MXP or TXP Card" procedure on page 1-23.
+Click Yes in the confirmation dialog box. - Step 4 If the test set indicates errors, the problem might be a faulty card. - Step 5 If the test set indicates errors, complete the "Test the MXP, TXP, XP or ADM-10G Card" procedure on page 1-23.

-Step 1 Complete the "Physically Replace a Card" procedure on page 2-172 for the suspected bad card and replace it with a known-good one.
+Complete the "Physically Replace a Card" procedure on page 2-240 for the suspected bad card and replace it with a known-good one.